anarcher/blog/blogs/2015/09-14-docker-machine.md

     ...

-It's useful to use docker command with docker machine command for to connect docker engine on multi hosts.
+It's useful to use docker command with docker machine command to connect docker engine on multi hosts.

 `docker-machine config` is just printed like below.